dimitramav/DEVils-Scrum-Tool/client/README.md

 # Client Implementation
-The front end of DEVils-Scrum-Tool is created with Vue, so it requires an installation of nodejs.
+The front-end of DEVils-Scrum-Tool is created with Vue.js, so it requires an installation of nodejs.
 The project was developed using Vue CLI (@vue/cli).
 Open a new bash instance to run client:

 ## Project setup